Azad77/backup_hashnode/ckqh4t5bi0alz7ks1ecaw4n2f.md

 ### Pairplot

-Pairplot used to presents the distribution of variables and relationships between variables.
+Pairplot is used to present the distribution of variables and relationships between variables.

 ```python
 sns.pairplot(data=df2, hue='in_out')